EasyX-Community/Energi-Masternode-Setup-Guide/README.md

 __WARNING:__ Only send your assets to the [Energi Nexus](https://nexus.energi.network/).
 Make sure the URL is correct and the SSL certificate is valid.
 If you are using this guide, you are responsible for your assets and where you send them.
 As a courtousey we will remind you of this again.

 ---
-#### This is a simple guide to show you step by step how to setup your Energi / NRG Masternode.
+#### This is a simple guide to show you step by step how to setup your GEN 3 Energi / NRG Masternode.

 __Throughout this guide__ you will find referral links, all that I ask is that you use them to support my work.
 I also ask that should you modify these instructions that you keep the referral links there - unless your new instructions use another service not already referred.
 I also ask that you leave these warnings and notices here.